SUBMIT YOUR SCRIPT – CURRENTLY CLOSED TO SUBMISSIONS

 We like to promote the experienced writer and those making their first foray into writing for the stage.
 We are happy to hear from people of all backgrounds and from all cultures.
 We aim to be as inclusive as be possibly can be.

 In order that we can provide the best service for writers and for our customers, before you submit a script, please read the following guidance notes.

 - We cannot guarantee all submissions will be published.

-- We try to read all scripts within a month of receipt.
-Sometimes this may be a little longer, so we do ask for patience.
-If you have not heard from us within 6 weeks of submission, please email us at email@example.com
+- We try to read all scripts as soon as possible on receipt.
+We do ask for patience.
+If you have not heard from us within 6 weeks of submission, please email us at firstname.lastname@example.org

 - We ask that all scripts are submitted in a clearly formatted fashion.
 We do not re-format or correct and edit scripts.
 What you submit, must be user-friendly.
 Poorly formatted scripts will be returned.

 - We do have some suggested format guidelines.
 It is not essential that they are followed, but if you are unsure how to format a script, then please follow the outlines here.

 - Once a script is accepted, some further information may be required before we can enter them into the catalogue.